-Community describes not only our efforts to create a place where we can be nourished and supported in order to combine our efforts into positive collective action, but also our commitment to understanding the structure and development of communities in general.

-- Environment challenges us to be earth-centered, calling on humanity to act as responsible stewards to the world. - Planning is the process of engaging with our built and natural environments and implementing positive change through meaningful participation of affected communities.
+- Community describes not only our efforts to create a place where we can be nourished and supported in order to combine our efforts into positive collective action, but also our commitment to understanding the structure and development of communities in general. - Environment challenges us to have an ecological mindset, calling on humanity to act as responsible stewards of our environments. - Planning is the process of engaging with our built and natural environments and implementing positive change through meaningful participation of affected communities.